 + purpose, vision, mission, products & buyers, positioning

 + SEO web content

-+ social sites set-up
++ social sites set-up and management

 + content planning & creation

 How to set up your startup marketing in 2 weeks

 When you plan your startup marketing there are many things to consider, initially.